 This structure isn’t about rigidity; it’s about intention.
 It carves protected time for high-value work while acknowledging reactive tasks.

 You can’t do it all.
-The real secret to mastering your schedule isn’t finding more hours—it’s strategically buying back the time you already have.
+The real secret isn’t more hours; it’s strategically buying back time you already have.
 Automation and delegation are essential.

 If a task doesn’t require your unique expertise, you shouldn’t be the one doing it.
 Your energy is finite—spend it on high-impact strategic work.
 Everything else should be automated, delegated, or eliminated.